Menu

 Director of Operations & Competitive Masters Head Coach

-Chris has an extensive history in the rowing community.
-He began rowing as a junior with Woodbridge High School and the Occoquan Boat Club (USRowing Sculling Camp at the time) and continued on to row with George Mason University and The University of Melbourne Boat Club.
-Upon returning to the U.S., he moved to Boston to train as a lightweight development athlete.
-Eventually, he settled into the newly forming Community Rowing Inc. (CRI) and later moved on to join Cambridge Boat Club.
+Chris began rowing in 1988 as a junior with Woodbridge High School and the Occoquan Boat Club (OBC) and continued on to row with George Mason University and the University of Melbourne.
+Beyond college Chris rowed competitively in Boston as a club and masters rower with Community Rowing (CRI), and Cambridge Boat Club from 1997 to 20212.

-Outside of rowing, Chris worked for a number of years as an institutional investment manager with State Street Global Advisors and later as a private wealth manager with Atlantic Trust Private Wealth Management.
-In 2013, he relocated to the San Francisco Bay area with his wife and two kids and began volunteering within the Palo Alto community.
+Outside of rowing Chris worked as an institutional investment manager and private wealth manager before relocating to the San Francisco Bay area with his family in 2013.

 If you'd like to learn more about the BIAC Competitive Team, click here and come join a session.
 If you have questions about BIAC, email Chris here.